-WACKY WEDNESDAY AND MPCS SPIRIT DAYS
+WACKY WEDNESDAY MPCS SPIRIT DAY

-On scheduled Spirit Days, scholars are encouraged to participate in themed dress days.
-If scholars do not participate in themed dress days, then appropriate school uniform clothing is required.
-The expectation is that EVERY other school day ALL scholars WILL be in their school uniform.
+On Wacky Wednesday, scholars are encouraged to participate in themed dress days.
+If scholars do not participate in themed dress days, they are permitted to wear appropriate school dress clothing of their choice.

 UNIFORM VIOLATIONS